 NOTE: These incentives will not pyramid and can only be achieved through one certificate or degree.
-An employee may hold more than one certificate or degree but will only be placed in one bracket based on their highest level of certification.
+An employee may hold more than one certificate or degree but will only be placed in one bracket based on their highest level of celtification.

-- 16.6 When the Public Safety Director requires an employee to carry a cell phone and remain available to answer work related phone calls while off duty; the employee will be paid at a rate of \$1.50 per hour.
-Specific responsibilities regarding cell phone use are defined in the UDPS Policy and Procedure Manual. - 16.7 In an effort to promote fitness within the department, Public Safety employees shall be paid \$25.00 an hour, for a maximum of ten (10) hours per pay period, to exercise at the Public Safety gym or PCR facilities.
+16.6 When the Fire Chief requires an employee to carry a cell phone and remain available to answer work related phone calls while off duty; the employee will be paid at a rate of \$1.50 per hour.
+Specific responsibilities regarding cell phone use are defined in the UDPS Policy and Procedure Manual.

+16.7 In an effort to promote fitness within the department, Unalaska Department of Fire & Emergency Medical Services employees shall be paid \$25.00 an hour, for a maximum of ten (10) hours per pay period, to exercise at the Public Safety gym or PCR facilities.
 Employees shall document their fitness hours and requests for fitness pay on their normal timecard.